rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-base.md

 | <div style="white-space: nowrap;">`baro_sub_`<div> | `/baro` | Subcribes to the barometer pressure information. | Barometer.msg |
 | <div style="white-space: nowrap;">`airspeed_sub_`<div> | `/airspeed` | Subcribes to the differential pressure information. | Airspeed.msg |
 | <div style="white-space: nowrap;">`status_sub_`<div> | `/status` | Subcribes to the aircraft status information. | Status.msg |

+!!! note
+    The NavSatFix, TwistStamped and Imu messages are from standard ROS message packages.
+Barometer, Airspeed and Status messages are from `rosflight_msgs`.

+## Parameters

+Update when all estimator params are implemented.

+## Modifying the Estimator

+Update when full state estimator and continuous-discrete are both implemented and a swap between them works.